Mount Penang Juvenile Justice Centre: Sculpture installations in Mt. Penang Gardens (2004)

 Wondabyne Quarry was the source of a fine-gained Hawkesbury sandstone used to create some 20 sculptures in the Wondabyne 1 and Wondabyne 2 international sculpture symposia conducted on the banks of the Hawkesbury River in 1986.
-12 of these sculptures since 2004 have stood in the sculpture garden on the banks of Mt Penang Parklands' upper lake while the others are towards the Baxter and Kariong Detention Centres on the Parklands' northeast boundary.
+12 of these sculptures since 2004 have stood in the sculpture garden on the banks of Mt Penang Parklands' upper lake.
+The others are towards the Baxter and Kariong Detention Centres on the Parklands' northeast boundary.
 The sculptures were positioned as per the plan of artist, Bruce Copping, above the upper lake in the Botanic Gardens.

 The International Sculpture Symposium movement was spearheaded by Karl Prantl in Austria in 1959.
 The first international sculpture symposium took place in an abandoned stone quarry in St. Margarethan, Austria.
-Sculptors from around the world joined together to produce a permanent public artwork from local stone, a dynamic which would provide the model for many symposia to follow.
-Since then international sculpture symposia have been held in numerous towns and cities around the world, including Lindabrunn, Austria and Hagi, Japan (a town known for its pottery).
+Sculptors from around the world joined to produce a permanent public artwork from local stone, a dynamic which would provide the model for many symposia to follow.
+Since then international sculpture symposia have been held in numerous towns and cities around the world, including Lindabrunn, Austria and Hagi, Japan, a town known for its pottery.

 The first Sculpture Symposium in Australia was held at Wondabyne near Gosford in New South Wales in 1986.
 Wondabyne is well known for its history of stone quarrying.
 The Wondabyne rail stop was named after Mt Wondabyne, located adjacent to the station across the bay, known as Mullet River or Mullet Creek.
 It was originally built in 1889 for quarry use only and known as Mullet Creek Station.
 It was later renamed Hawkesbury Cabin station, then finally Wondabyne.
 The stone for the Wondabyne Sculptures was sourced from the Wondabyne Quarry which is now owned by Gosford Quarries.

 The Wondabyne Sculpture Symposium held in 1986, featured sandstone sculptures by Bruce Copping and 11 other sculptors from 6 nations.
 The symposia was undertaken along the foreshore area near the railway stop at Wondabyne.
-However, in 1994 Gosford Council decided that it was in the best interest of public to relocate these sculptures due to access and liability issues at the original site.
+In 1994, Gosford Council decided that it was in the best interest of public to relocate these sculptures due to access and liability issues at the original site.
 It was then decided the more desirable and accessible site was the new Mt Penang Parklands.
 The cache is hidden in the bushland area of the park and is a stone's throw from the Wondabyne Stone Sculptures.

 National Aboriginal and Islander Dance Association HQ and commercial development (2007)

 In February 2007, NAISDA, the National Indigenous Dance College, opened their new premises at Mt.
 Penang Festival Parklands site.
-That year approval was given to build a Parklands Post Office, Family Tavern, Brewery & Hunter Wines Promotion Centre on The Avenue.
+In 2007, approval was given to build a Parklands Post Office, Family Tavern, Brewery & Hunter Wines Promotion Centre on The Avenue.